-Control processes can increase the TCE.
-In support of this idea, there is evidence that subjects who are more likely or more able to engage in control processes display a greater TCE, with more pronounced forward asymmetry, than other subjects in typical free recall tasks.
-Spillers and Unsworth (2011) administered a free recall test to subjects with high versus low working memory scores and found that subjects with high working memory scores displayed a larger TCE with greater forward asymmetry than the low working memory group; this difference was particularly pronounced at lag = +1.
-Cognitive aging, which is known to impair cognitive control (Hasher, Lustig, & Zacks, 2007; West, 1996) has a similar effect on the TCE: the TCE is smaller and more symmetric for older compared to younger subjects (Diamond & Levine, 2019; Healey & Kahana, 2016; Kahana, Howard, Zaromb, & Wingfield, 2002).
-Moreover, subjects with clinical conditions that can impact cognitive control, such as schizophrenia (Polyn et al., 2015; Sahakyan & Kwapil, 2018) or high trait worry (Pajkossy, Keresztes, & Racsmány, 2017), often have a reduced TCE compared to controls (for an example of a clinical condition increasing the TCE, see Gibson, Healey, & Gondoli, 2019).
+In support of this idea, there is evidence that participants who are more likely or more able to engage in control processes display a greater TCE, with more pronounced forward asymmetry, than other participants in typical free recall tasks.
+Spillers and Unsworth (2011) administered a free recall test to participants with high versus low working memory scores and found that participants with high working memory scores displayed a larger TCE with greater forward asymmetry than the low working memory group; this difference was particularly pronounced at lag = +1.
+Cognitive aging, which is known to impair cognitive control (Hasher et al., 2007; West, 1996) has a similar effect on the TCE: The TCE is smaller and more symmetric for older compared with younger participants (Diamond & Levine, 2019; Healey & Kahana, 2016; Kahana et al., 2002).
+Moreover, participants with clinical conditions that can impact cognitive control, such as schizophrenia (Polyn et al., 2015; Sahakyan & Kwapil, 2018) or high trait worry (Pajkossy et al., 2017), often have a reduced TCE compared with controls (for an example of a clinical condition increasing the TCE, see Gibson et al., 2019).

 These patterns of differences in temporal contiguity, particularly for lag = +1, parallel what we observed here in the incidental encoding conditions, where the TCE was stronger and the forward asymmetry was more pronounced in the intentional than incidental encoding conditions.
-Once the influence of recency in our data was accounted for using temporal bias scores, the most pronounced difference between the intentional and incidental conditions was at the lag = +1 (Figure 7).
-A similarly pronounced difference in asymmetry is also present in the lag-CRPs of well-practiced subjects from archival data in Figure B1, where the lag = +1 transitions are much more likely than any other lags.
+Once the influence of recency in our data was accounted for using temporal bias scores, the most pronounced difference between the intentional and incidental conditions was at the lag = +1 (see Figure 7).
+A similarly pronounced difference in asymmetry is also present in the lag-CRPs of wellpracticed participants from archival data in Figure B1, where the lag = +1 transitions are much more likely than any other lags.

-In all these cases, including the present data, subjects with a greater likelihood of engaging control processes, either due to task demands or individual differences, displayed this strong bias for +1 lags.
-That is, high-control subjects utilize temporal information to a greater degree and, as a result, display a larger TCE.
+In all these cases, including the present data, participants with a greater likelihood of engaging control processes, either due to task demands or individual differences, displayed this strong bias for +1 lags.
+That is, high-control participants utilize temporal information to a greater degree and, as a result, display a larger TCE.
 This is consistent with individual differences studies that have found a positive correlation between temporal contiguity and both overall recall and measures of cognitive ability (Healey et al., 2019; Sederberg et al., 2010; Spillers & Unsworth, 2011).
 Indeed, there is evidence that both the size of the TCE and the degree of forward asymmetry account for unique variance in recall ability for recall of autobiographical memories.